This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

-- Feed your child more high-fiber foods.
+- Increase the amount of high-fiber foods your child eats.
 High-fiber foods can help lower LDL cholesterol.
 Help your child get between 20 and 30 grams of fiber each day.
 Fruits and vegetables are high in fiber.
-Offer your child at least 5 servings of fruits and vegetables each day.
-Other examples of high-fiber foods include whole-grain or whole-wheat breads, pastas, or cereals, and brown rice.
+Offer your child at least 5 servings each day.
+Other high-fiber foods are whole-grain or whole-wheat breads, pastas, or cereals, and brown rice.
 Give your child 3 ounces of whole-grain foods each day.
 Increase fiber slowly.
-Your child may have abdominal pain, bloating, and gas if fiber is added to his or her diet too quickly.
+Your child may have abdominal discomfort, bloating, and gas if you add fiber too quickly.

 Help your child make lifestyle changes to lower his or her cholesterol levels:

 - Help your child maintain a healthy weight.
-Ask your child's healthcare provider how much he or she should weigh.
-Ask the provider to help you create a weight loss plan if needed.
+Ask your child's healthcare provider what a healthy weight is for your child.
+He or she can help you and your child create a weight loss plan if needed.
 Weight loss can decrease your child's total cholesterol level.
 Weight loss may also help keep your child's blood pressure at a healthy level.

 - Encourage your child to exercise regularly.
 Exercise can help lower your child's cholesterol level and maintain a healthy weight.
 Exercise can also help increase your child's HDL (good) cholesterol level.
 Work with your child's healthcare provider to create an exercise program that is right for him or her.
 Your child should get 30 to 60 minutes of moderate exercise most days of the week.
 Examples of exercise include brisk walking, swimming, or biking.
 Your child may enjoy exercise more if the whole family is active together.
 Team sports may also help your child get enough exercise.

 - Do not let your older child smoke.
-Nicotine and other chemicals in cigarettes and cigars can damage your child's lungs, heart, and blood vessels.
-They can also raise his or her cholesterol levels.
+Nicotine and other chemicals in cigarettes and cigars can raise his or her cholesterol levels.
 Ask your child's healthcare provider for information if he or she currently smokes and needs help to quit.
 E-cigarettes or smokeless tobacco still contain nicotine.
 Talk to your child's healthcare provider before he or she uses these products.